Skip to Content

 It is also important to note that you are not the only person descended from your 6th great-grandfather that inherited a DNA segment that might match the distant cousin criminal.
 You might have dozens of cousins who might match on this same segment.

-Basically, segments all of our DNA also shows up in hundreds (or thousands) of other people.
+Basically, segments all of our DNA also shows up in hundreds, if not thousands, of other people.

 How to opt-in to law enforcement matching on Gedmatch